 - The party that distributed or marketed the product

-Product Liability Legal Theories
+Standards of Product Liability

 - Strict Liability: The product was defective and inherently dangerous, causing you to suffer losses or injury from using it.

-- Negligence: There was a lack of reasonable care the product’s design or manufacture, for which the manufacturer is liable.
+- Negligence: There was a lack of reasonable care in the product’s design or manufacture, for which the manufacturer is liable.

 - Breach of Warranty: A manufacturer intended the product to work a certain way and marketed it for that function, yet it does not work as intended.